biocatiit/beamline-control-user/README.md

 pip install zaber.serial

 Update the path to the SDK in fmcon.py appropriately.
 Note that as of the last time I tested, only the 32bit python stuff worked.
+Update the path to the Elveflow DLL in the sdk/python_xx/ElveflowXX.py file.

 ### mxmap